Cwall4/School_District_Analysis/README.md

 ## District Summary

 After recalculating the district summary DataFrame, the total number of schools, students, etc., remain unchanged.
 This is good, as we didn't want these to change.
-Both average scores have fallen slightly (by ~0.05), and pass percentages have fallen by ~1%.
+Average scores are only slightly lower, but pass percentages have fallen by ~1%.

 ## School Summary

+The recalculated school summary DataFrame has all schools other than Thomas High School unchanged.
+Again, this is what we want and expect.
+Thomas High School's totals and budget calculations similarly match.
+However, Thomas High School's averages have changed slightly, and the percentage of students passing has fallen dramatically, from the 90s to the 60s.

+## High and Low Performing Schools